Marsyas: Prophecy and free speech at Rome

 In 213 BC, two years after suffering one of the worst military defeats in its history at the Battle of Cannae, Rome was in the grip of a reactionary fear that led to excessive religiosity.
-The senate, alarmed that its authority was being undermined by "prophets and sacrificers" in the forum, began a program of suppression.
-Among the literature confiscated was an "authentic" prophecy calling for the institution of games in the Greek manner for Apollo, which the Roman senate and elected officials would control.
+The Roman Senate, alarmed that its authority was being undermined by "prophets and sacrificers" in the forum, began a program of suppression.
+Among the literature confiscated was an "authentic" prophecy calling for the institution of games in the Greek manner for Apollo, which the Roman Senate and elected officials would control.
 The prophecy was attributed to Gnaeus Marcius, reputed to be a descendant of Marsyas.
 The games were duly carried out, but the Romans failed to bring the continuing wars with the Carthaginians to a victorious conclusion until they heeded a second prophecy and imported the worship of the Phrygian Great Mother, Cybele, whose song Marsyas was said to have composed; the song had further relevance in that it was also credited by the Phrygians with protecting them from invaders.
 The power relations between Marsyas and Apollo reflected the continuing Struggle of the Orders between the elite and the common people, expressed in political terms by optimates and populares.
 The arrest of Naevius for exercising free speech also took place during this period.

 Another descendant of Marcius Rutilus, L. Marcius Censorinus, issued coins depicting the statue of Marsyas, at a time when the augural college was the subject of political controversy during the Sullan civil wars of the 80s BC.
 On the coin, Marsyas wears a Phrygian cap or pilleus, an emblem of liberty.
 This Marcius Censorinus was killed by Sulla and his head displayed outside Praeneste.
 Sulla's legislative program attempted to curtail power invested in the people, particularly restricting the powers of the plebeian tribunes, and to restore the dominance of the senate and the privileges of patricians.